JuliaData/SplitApplyCombine.jl/README.md

 ```

 ### `leftgroupjoin([lkey = identity], [rkey = identity], [f = tuple], [comparison = isequal], left, right)`

+WARNING: This API is a work-in-progress and may change in the future.

 Creates a collection if groups labelled by `lkey(l)` where each group contains elements
 `f(l, r)` which satisfy `comparison(lkey(l), rkey(r))`.
 If there rae no matches, the group